 *://cdn.url/*.
 Also, please replace "cdn.url" with your actual CDN URL.

-- In the DO option, select Add Response Header and add
+- In the THEN option, select Add Response Header and add

 Link: <https://yourdomain.com%client.request.fullfilepath%>; rel="canonical".
 Replacing "yourdomain.com" with your actual domain.